 He’s the brotherly type, respected and with a high sense of justice.
 He’s the leader of Buster Bros!!! and former member of the legendary rap crew, The Dirty Dawg.

 Another role that was extremely well received in 2020 was Hoodlum in Akudama Drive.

 Bold yet a bit of a coward, Hoodlum is a criminal imprisoned for theft and blackmail.
 His cowardness actually puts a spotlight on his kindness and loyalty towards others.

 He was also cast in the popular action anime, Jujutsu Kaisen.
-He voices Aoi Toudou, eccentric individual that loves to fight and the thrill that comes with it.
+He voices Aoi Toudou, an eccentric individual that loves to fight and the thrill that comes with it.

 Still in the same year, he was cast as Hiroto Ikeuchi in the mystery and drama anime, Ikebukuro West Gate Park.

 2021 kicked off with main role in the sports anime, 2.43: Seiin Koukou Danshi Volley-bu.
-He voices Yuusuke Ookuma, middle blocker with a background as a rugby player.
+He voices Yuusuke Ookuma, a middle blocker with a background as a rugby player.

 Other anime series he’s voiced characters in include:

 - Sekkou Boys (2016)